Numbers & Quantities

 Number and quantity form the bedrock of all mathematical understanding.
 This topic covers what numbers are, how they relate to each other, and how we use them to measure and describe the world.
 Students progress from whole numbers through integers, rational numbers, and real numbers, eventually encountering complex numbers.
 They learn about place value, magnitude, absolute value, and the number line as a unifying representation.
 Significant attention is given to estimation, scientific notation, and understanding units of measurement — skills that are essential for science and everyday decision-making.
 Students also explore number properties such as divisibility, prime factorization, and the distinction between rational and irrational numbers.
 A deep grasp of number and quantity ensures that students can reason confidently about size, precision, and scale.

-Suggested learning path: Start with whole numbers and place value, progress through integers and rational numbers, then explore irrational and real numbers, scientific notation, and units of measurement.
+Suggested order: Start with whole numbers and place value, progress through integers and rational numbers, then explore irrational and real numbers, scientific notation, and units of measurement.

 Counting